 Some properties accept a list or union of types

 List of DFDL String Literals or Logical Values The property value is a space-separated list of the specified type.
 When parsing, if more than one string literal in the list matches the portion of the data stream being evaluated then the longest matching value in the list must be used.
-When unparsing, the first value in the list must be used
+When unparsing, the first value in the list must be used.
+String literals containing whitespace or string literals representing the empty string must use character class entities in their syntax.

 Union of types and expressions.
 The property value is a union of DFDL expression and exactly one of the other types.
 The expression must resolve to a value of the other type.

 Union of types.
 The property value is a union of two or more types.
 The type is dependent on the value of another property.
-For example dfdl:nilValue can be a List of DFDL String Literals or a List of Strings depending on dfdl:nilKind
+For example dfdl:nilValue can be a List of DFDL String Literals or a List of Logical Values depending on dfdl:nilKind

 DFDL String Literals